andredegregorio/hitter_cards/README.md

 Whether a hitter has made a mechanical adjustment to their swing, implemented a new swing decision strategy, or is recovering from an injury, these cards offer valuable insights into their performance.

+## How to Use

+This project is designed to run through the main.ipynb file, where users can input custom arguments to generate hitter cards.
+Any pull requests aimed at improving aspects such as load times, file structure, or overall efficiency are highly appreciated.

 ![Volpe2024Post](https://github.com/user-attachments/assets/5d839152-31f3-4277-b80e-12225f65eb81)

 ## Contact Information